Certificate Revocation

 Configuration

-WeOS allows only static CRLDPs, thus it is important that the Issuer of downloaded CRLs that signed the lists matches the issuer of end-entity certificate or any other certificate in the chain provided by the peer during TLS handshake.
+When using static CRLDPs it is important that the issuer of downloaded CRLs matches the issuer of the end-entity certificate or any other certificate in the chain provided by the peer during the TLS handshake.

 In our example scenario, Alice will be able to verify the revocation status of bob.pem only if she adds http://crl.ca2.com/ca2.crl to her configuration.
-If the CRL issued by CA2, issuer of Bob’s certificate, is not present in Alice’s config she won’t be able to download it and verify Bob’s revocation status.
-The same is true while validating any other certificate in chain provided by Bob.
+If the CRL issued by CA2, the issuer of Bob’s certificate, is not present in Alice’s configuration she will not be able to download it and verify Bob’s revocation status.
+The same is true when validating any other certificate in the chain provided by Bob.

 Note

-Root-CAs are self-signed and thus inherently trusted and cannot be revoced.
-One need to be removed a self-signed certificate from the system to distrust it.
+Root CAs are self-signed and thus inherently trusted and cannot be revoked.
+To distrust a self-signed certificate, it must be removed from the system.

 Security